galeone/htgen/README.md

 - `GOOGLE_CLOUD_PROJECT`: Your Google Cloud project ID
 - `BUCKET_NAME`: The Google Cloud Storage bucket name for storing images
-- `GOOGLE_APPLICATION_CREDENTIALS`: Path to the credentials file inside the container (should be inside /app, so "/app/credentials.json" is the default value)
+- `GOOGLE_CREDENTIALS_PATH`: Path to the credentials file inside the container (should be inside /app, so "/app/credentials.json" is the default value)
-- `GOOGLE_CREDENTIALS_PATH`: (Docker Compose only) Path to your local credentials file

 ### Volume Mount